ill-look-later/art_as_programer/Embeded_development/embeded_development.md

 - usb camera capture && decode && encode && realtime display
 - Get a deeper understanding about how linux kernel work
 - have a good time learn QML/QT On Embed linux
+- a little pity for platform TI DM8168